kopertop/blog/_posts/2017-10-25-migrating-to-email-api.markdown

 ---
 layout: post
-title: "Migrating to the new Email Search API"
+title: "Migrating to the new Auth0 Email Lookup API"
-description: "If you use the Search API to map users by an email address, it's time to move to the new Email Search API"
+description: "If you are using the Search API to map users by email addresses, it's time to move to the new Auth0 Email Lookup API"
 date: 2017-10-24 08:30
-category: Technical Guide, Email Search API
+category: Technical Guide, Email Lookup API, Search
 author:
   name: "Chris Moyer"
   url: "https://blog.coredumped.org
   mail: "kopertop@gmail.com"
   avatar: "https://en.gravatar.com/avatar/54d15d5d1700546270365e272098ca48?s=200"
 tags:
+- Email Lookup
 - Email Search
+- Search
 - API
 - Authentication Workflow
 - New Features
 ---

+A few common use cases for the Auth0 Search API are:

+* Identify users by email address
+* Merge accounts together
-One very common use case for the Auth0 Search API is to identify users by email address, merging accounts together, or linking existing accounts based on a shared email address.
-In the case of my company, Cannabiz Media, we also used this API to identify new users and create accounts when a user signed up, de-duplicating by email address to prevent users from having multiple accounts.
+* Link existing accounts based on a shared email address

+In the case of my company, [Cannabiz Media](https://cannabiz.media), we also used this API to identify new users and create accounts when a user signed up, de-duplicating by email address to prevent users from having multiple accounts.

-## Introduction to the Search API
+## Search API Introduction

-The search API is a generic API for searching Users, including with the ability to search for any generic metadata associated with a user's ```app_metadata``` or ```user_metadata```.
-This means if you had something like:
+The search API is a generic API for searching users that includes the ability to search for any generic metadata associated with a user's (`app_metadata` or `user_metadata`).
+For example, if you had something like:

 ```json
 "app_metadata": {